anvilproject/anvil-portal/content/learn/data-analysts/using-anvil-for-teaching-r-bioconductor.md

 This week provides a case study of using AnVIL to teach R for a Biostatistics course and provides essentials for using AnVIL for other instructional efforts.
 These methods are also appropriate for sharing resources within a lab group.
 This workshop also briefly reviews some applications of GitHub and GitHub Actions in this context.
 Specific learning objectives:

-- Set up a workspace for teaching a course
+- Set up a workspace for teaching a course.
-- Share AnVIL computing through billing account or shared workspace, and decide which is most appropriate for your use
+- Share AnVIL computing through billing account or shared workspace, and decide which is most appropriate for your use.
 - Choose from available billing options:
-    - direct from Google
+    - Direct from Google.
-    - pre-paid and post-paid invoices through a reseller such as Onix
+    - Pre-paid and post-paid invoices through a reseller such as Onix.
-    - STRIDES discount program for NIH-funded research using Cloud computing
+    - STRIDES discount program for NIH-funded research using Cloud computing.
-- Be aware of some options for using GitHub to deliver course materials to a central course site, DockerHub, and downstream applications
+- Be aware of some options for using GitHub to deliver course materials to a central course site, DockerHub, and downstream applications.

 ## Key Resources

-#### AnVIL/Terra setup
+#### AnVIL/Terra Setup

 - [Popup workshop workspace](https://anvil.terra.bio/#workspaces/lwaldron-research/Teaching%20on%20AnVIL%20popup%20workshop)
 - [Share a workspace](https://support.terra.bio/hc/en-us/articles/360034540171-How-to-share-a-workspace)